E95 BASEBALL CARDS

 The design team researched technologies like barcodes, optical character recognition, early internet/online databases, and multimedia formats.
 They wanted to leverage these to provide additional baseball stats, facts, videos, and more through electronic means.
 The technologies were still limited.
 The final e95 product focused on barcodes that could be scanned to access online content through computers and early digital kiosks placed in stores.

-Read also: JUST 99 BASEBALL CARDS
+Read also: STORES THAT BUY OLD BASEBALL CARDS

 Card Design and Features